tuzig/terminal7/README.md

 Terminal7 adds a global `window.terminal7` you can use in the debugger.

-## Development
+## Contribuiting

-We welcome bug reports as well as ideas for new features.
+We welcome bug reports and ideas for new features.
-If you are ready to code yourslef, follow these steps:
+Please feel free to open an issue or if you are ready to code yourself, follow these steps:

 1. Fork it
 2. Clone it